nidish40/PSOC_ambient_motor_control/README.md

    git clone https://github.com/nidish40/PSOC_ambient_motor_control.git
    ```

 2. Open the project in an ARM embedded toolchain or IDE
    (e.g., ModusToolbox, VS Code with ARM GCC, or a compatible IDE).

-3. Build the project and flash the firmware to the **PSoC 4100S** development board.
+3. Copy the ambient_motor_control code from programs into main file.
+Build the project and flash the firmware to the **PSoC 4100S** development board.

 4. Power the board and observe the system behavior.